-I started this festival for a boatload of reasons.
-First and foremost I think some of the very best poetry is being made across Europe in the 21st century and it's getting little to no exposure in the UK, though we are a small sea away.
-Secondly because I am convinced of the generous and transformative power of collaboration and community for enriching the lives of people engaged in a solitary artform, whether as poets or readers / listeners.
-Thirdly because I have been fortunate enough to find myself uniquely placed as an English poet and curator who has accrued a wide range of connections in both the poets of Europe and the institutions that support them in their countries, and in London.
-Fourthly because of England leaving it's own continent, now is the time for this kind of celebration.
+I think some of the very best poetry is being made across Europe in the 21st century and it's getting little to no exposure in the UK, though we are a small sea away.
+I am convinced of the generous and transformative power of collaboration and community for enriching the lives of people engaged in a solitary artform, whether as poets or readers / listeners.
+I have been fortunate enough to find myself uniquely placed as an English poet and curator who has accrued a wide range of connections to both the poets of Europe and the institutions that support them in their countries.
+This is why I started this festival.

-The first festival was quite probably the best overall curatorial experience of my life.
-It was stress free, immensely enthusiastic, full of extraordinary performances, commissions and new collaborations, and each event was full of positive vibes.
-We brought in really big audiences and struck the right balance between a well organised festival and an open ended, organic, experimental gathering.
-My experience was great, collaborating five times in a 10 day patch where I also organised 9 events, in three cities, in 9 different venues.
-But most satisfying was that every one of the 60 plus poets seemed happy and grateful for the experience.
+The first iteration was one of the best curatorial experiences I’ve had in literature.
+It was enthusiastic, full of extraordinary performances, commissions and new collaborations, and each event was full of positivity.
+We brought in big audiences and struck the right balance between a well organised festival and an open ended, organic, experimental gathering.
+My personal experience was also satisfying, collaborating five times in a 10 day patch where I also organised 9 events, in three cities, in 9 different venues.
+But most pleasing was that the 60 plus poets seemed happy for the experience.
 I'm grateful to them, and to everyone who supported the endeavour in it's first year, including lots of organisations like Austrian Cultural Forum, Lithuanian Cultural Institute, Institut Francais, Goethe and many others.
 Arts Council England deserve a special thanks.
 Below is my blogs about the fest, do also visit www.europeanpoetryfestival.com